-17) The third witness (N.L) provided a support letter prior to the hearing.
-She indicated that she is a long-time friend with one of the sisters and that she has known the siblings for over 20 years.
+17) The third witness (N.L) also provided a support letter prior to the hearing.
+She indicates that the Claimant is a longtime friend and that she has known the siblings for over 20 years.
 She stated that the three siblings often referred to T.M. as their second mother and that the love and care they provided to T.M. was nothing short of what children would provide to their own parents.
+She testified that the Claimant's relationship with T.M. was different because she relied on T.M. for emotional support, advice and softness.
+She confirmed that the Claimant's biological mother had a different parenting style as she was a regimented and disciplinary parent.
 She stated that the siblings had a parent-child like relationship with T.M.
+The witness also testified that the Claimant was a participant on a reality television show several years ago.
+The Claimant made it to the stage where one of the episodes focussed on the immediate family members.
+The witness stated that T.M. attended during the filming of this episode.